 - What can I do with this major?
 If you wonder how to connect academic majors to careers, simply go to http://www.lehman.edu/career-services//majors.php.
 Click on a major that is of interest to you and you will see outlines of common career areas, employers and strategies designed to maximize your career opportunities.

-- DISCOVER.
+- FOCUS 2.
 Your ideas about who you are, as well as what are your dreams and plans, impact your life decisions and your career plans.
-The function of the inventories in DISCOVER (an online career guidance software program) is to collect information about you and organize it so that it provides the potential for optimum career exploration and planning.
+The function of Focus 2 (an online career guidance software program) is to collect information about you and organize it so that it provides the potential for optimum career exploration and planning.
 The summary of your interests, abilities and values is presented in an integrated manner that allows you to easily understand your results by relating them to the working world.

 - Strong Interest Inventory (SII).
 This inventory matches an individual's interests with employment opportunities, education and leisure activities.
 It can be categorized into six General Occupational Themes: